 I decided thereafter to only offer the free book program to newborn children of first time mothers.

-Just like the original First Library program was redesigned to better fit my vision and new mission, I have redesigned the First Baby program, now First Library Plus, with the expanded new vision of the First Library program with an emphasis on healthy and responsible parenting, as well as reading and journaling.
+Just like the original First Library program was redesigned to better fit my vision and new mission, I have redesigned the First Baby program, now Most First Library®, with the expanded new vision of the First Library program with an emphasis on healthy and responsible parenting, as well as reading and journaling.

-I wanted to recreate the excitement, awe and inquisitiveness my children experienced with their continued and ever increasing exposure to books and literature while giving their parents the opportunity to "earn" new clothing and educational toys during their child's first three years of life, free of charge.
+I wanted to recreate the excitement, awe and inquisitiveness my children experienced with their continued and ever increasing exposure to books and literature while giving their parents the opportunity to "earn" new educational toys and clothing during their child's first three years of life, free of charge.